-Most cases of heterochromia are hereditary, however, it can also be caused by a disease or injury.
-This will often result in one eye changing colour, particularly following certain diseases or injuries.
+Most cases of heterochromia are hereditary, however, it can also be caused by certain diseases or injury that result in one eye changing colour.

 The list of possible causes includes:

-In itself, heterochromia is not a health risk and therefore no treatment would be needed.
+In itself, heterochromia is not a health risk and thereforedoes not require treatment.
 However, if there is a sudden change in the colour of one, or both eyes, it’s important to consult an ophthalmologist.
-Only an eye examination would reveal whether this might be caused by a medical problem.
+Only an eye examination would reveal whether such changes were caused by a medical problem.

 A new born or infant with a sign of heterochromia needs to be examined to be certain that there are no related problems.
 Although there may be no sign of a disorder, it’s valuable to have an examination to be sure.
 In some instances, blood tests or chromosome tests may be required to confirm the cause.

-Interestingly, people with two different colour eyes are often seen as being appealing and film, fashion and the lifestyle media appear to have a particular fascination with famous personalities with heterochromia.
+Interestingly, people with two different coloured eyes are often seen as being appealing.
+Film, fashion and the lifestyle media appear to have a fascination with famous personalities with heterochromia.
 Here are a few examples:

 Heterochromia also produces some extraordinary looking animals.
-For many, the appearance of having two different colour eyes is considered exotic and a Google search will provide no end of dramatic examples to be seen.
+For many, the appearance of having two different coloured eyes is considered exotic and a quick Google search will provide an endless number of dramatic examples.